The Gist: A powerful book that delves into the oppressive history of modern beauty standards, transforming the meaning of self-love.

 The Global BodyShame Profit Complex (BSPC)

-Now, that’s not to say we cannot buy anything from the beauty or fashion industry.
-Sonya is calling her readers to reflect on why we feel compelled to buy a $180 wrinkle-defying serum or a specific outfit.
-If it’s rooted in the belief that you are less if you don’t have/use these items, you’re not buying these items for positive fulfilment.
+That’s not to say we cannot buy anything from the beauty or fashion industry.
+Sonya calls her readers to reflect on why we feel compelled to buy a $180 wrinkle-defying serum or a specific outfit.
+If it’s rooted in the belief that you are less if you don’t have/use these items, you’re not buying them for positive fulfilment.
 They’re actually a representation of our internalized body shame.

 How has body shame fueled your consumerism?
 What do you buy to “be normal,” “fit in,” or “fix your flaws?”